 Zebedee Wilcox, a ginger-beer maker with a shop on the site of 124 Whitechapel Road, took the licence in 1868 and converted an upstairs room to use as a music hall.
 This was a success so he took what had been a skittle ground and a yard to the rear beside Vine Court and in 1869–71 designed and built under his own supervision what he called Wilcox’s New Music Hall, a room about 31ft wide by 55ft deep with space for up to 700 people.
 There was a platform stage at the far or south end with balconies on the other three sides under an enriched plaster ceiling and a hipped roof.
 This originally bore a large lantern ventilator, removed in 1943.
 Opened in December 1871, this claimed to be ‘the most comfortable and the finest sounding hall in London’.2 The ‘lofty, handsome building’ had a grand chandelier and decorations by Francis Johnson, a local (Charlotte Street) paperhanger.
 Buvelot Rattigan officiated, and the Manager was Pat Corri.
 The place was a success, but Wilcox, perhaps in poor health (he died in December 1873), soon sold up.
 In July 1872 the music hall closed, ostensibly to permit the building of a ‘handsome frontage’ and completion of the decoration of the hall’s interior.3 If not already at that point, by November the proprietor was George Robinson, who since 1868 had been running Wilton’s Music Hall, latterly in competition with Wilcox.
 Robinson pulled down the old pub and had it ostentatiously rebuilt in 1873.
 An intended conversion of the music hall to tavern use was abandoned.

 The Royal Oak is no longer in use as a pub, but it stands as a fine example of blowsy Victorian pub architecture, and was listed in 1973.
 Was Robinson, like Wilcox, his own architect?
 The wide five-bay three-storey front is of red brick, but so lavishly embellished with stucco architraves and pilasters that this is easily overlooked.
-There are lacy upper-storey iron balconettes on elaborate corbels, and a half-round attic window beneath a pediment is flanked by caryatids carrying hopper heads.
+There are lacy upper-storey iron balconettes on elaborate corbels, and a half-round attic window beneath a pediment is flanked by half-figure caryatids.
 The west bay stands over a full-width carriage entrance to Vine Court with brick jack-arching.
-Two slender ornamental cast-iron colonnettes survive in ground-floor interiors.
+Two slender ornamental cast- iron colonnettes survive in ground-floor interiors.

 Though Robinson's motive in closing Wilcox’s might have been to protect Wilton’s, he left Grace's Alley in April 1873 to base himself at the Royal Oak.
 But he sold up in 1874 with a defensive advertisement, his ‘colossal building’ having been received with scepticism.
 Numerous short-lived proprietors followed.
 Music-hall use appears not to have returned.
 Up to 1887 the hall was used by the Netherlands Choral Society, a club for Jews of Dutch origin.
 What were called ‘music rooms’ were deemed unfit to be licensed for that purpose in 1888.
 Nevertheless, Samuel David Isaacs, proprietor of the pub, carried out alterations in 1890 to adapt what was still called a music hall for Yiddish theatre.
 Led by Eliyohu Zalman Yarikhovski, who had translated Verdi’s 'La Traviata' into Yiddish, the Oriental Working Men’s Club staged shows here until January 1892 when, unlicenced, it was shut down and Yarikhovski, his brother Benjamin, and others were prosecuted.4

 There followed another conversion of the music hall, this time for synagogue use.
 The Kovno Chevra, founded in 1874 by Lithuanian immigrants, were looking for new premises since the room above stables in Middlesex Street that they were using had been condemned.
 They found new accommodation here in what became Vine Court Synagogue through an agreement of June 1892 with the brewers Hoare & Co. that excluded use of the cellars.
 Its committee of management, and the lessees when the synagogue opened in September 1892, were: Benjamin Ritter, a picture-frame maker of 17 Balls Pond Road, Dalston; Wolf Goldstein, a chandler of 12 Chicksand Street; Mark Sallant, a cigarette maker of 70 Brunswick Buildings, Goulston Street; Morris Harris, a tailor of 9 Spelman Street; and Lewis Lewis, a general dealer of 37 Fashion Street.
-Lewis Solomon, the Federation of Synagogue’s architect, had overseen minor alterations to the already suitably galleried room by June 1894, the works paid for through a mortgage to the Federation.
-An entrance at the north end of the west elevation gave direct access to the gallery.
-The Ark was on the south wall under a pair of round-headed windows.
-Solomon also saw to repairs after a ceiling collapse in 1909 that obliged re-consecration.
+Lewis Solomon, the Federation of Synagogue’s architect, had overseen minor alterations to the already suitably galleried room by June 1894, the works paid for through a mortgage to the Federation and carried out by John Gilbey, a Whitechapel Road builder.
+Solomon also saw to repairs after a ceiling collapse in 1909 that obliged re-consecration, and further works were carried out in 1924 by Lewis Cohen of Mile End Road.
+An entrance at the north end of the west elevation gave direct access to the gallery, which had an iron mehitzah over panelled fronts.
+The Ark on the south wall, flanked by British Royal family prayer boards and under a pair of round-headed windows, was decorated with crowned Luhot (Tablets of the Law) with framing griffins.
 By Whitechapel’s standards this was a large synagogue and its congregation grew through amalgamations, for example with the apparently Zionist-leaning Jerusalem Hevrah; Whitechapel Road Synagogue merged in 1932, bringing around 200 members to a congregation that regularly comprised around 400 people, further enlarged by transfers from Greenfield Road Synagogue in 1946.
 Another reopening took place in 1947, after repair and improvements following bomb damage.
 Thriving into the 1960s, but no longer ‘thronged week by week’, Vine Court Synagogue closed in 1965.5

 The former Wilcox's New Music Hall and Vine Court Synagogue from the south-west in 2003